HOME

 TOM JONES....2007

 The well-known story by Fielding, dramatised by Stephen Wyatt in three one-hour episodes.
+Classic Serial.
 I would have liked it over a few more weeks, but it worked well.
 Produced by Claire Grove.
 With Simon Russell Beale and Michael Legge, and Margaret Tyzack as Miss Western.

 GILBERT HARDING....2005